jaskarandji/Codegram/README.md

 Contributions are always welcome!

 - You just have to build the features which are mentioned above.
-- You can Suggest some more features for creating this project more useful.
+- You can suggest some more features for creating this project more useful on @seaofcode17@gmail.com.

 ## Managed By